Frequency (2000 film): Television adaptations

 In November 2014, it was reported that Supernatural showrunner Jeremy Carver was in talks to produce a new television series adaptation/reboot based on the film for television network NBC.
-The film's writer Toby Emmerich is attached to serve as a producer for the series.
+The film's writer Toby Emmerich served as a producer for the series.
 NBC passed on it, and a pilot was ordered at The CW in January 2016.
 The series was canceled after one season on May 8, 2017.

 While not a television adaptation, Frequency was briefly parodied in the Reno 911 episode "Wiegel's New Boyfriend", where the Reno officers respond to a house fire and are urged by the homeowner to "save his novel," which turns out to mirror the plot of Frequency.
 The Reno officers proceed to spoil the ending of the "novel" (based on them having seen the movie), causing the homeowner to suddenly become ambivalent about having his novel saved from the flames.